imazen/folioxml/readme.md

 Folio Views and Folio Builder usually provide export functionality, although if the infobase is ‘restricted’, you may need to get permission from the publisher.

+## Yaml configuration reference

+Within a yaml file, each root key represents an infobase set; a configuration file can have many different configurations.
+It is important that both the IDs and infobase set keys are valid XML identifiers, as they will be used in CSS and XML/HTML.

+We will describe the contents of one infobase set.

+* skip_normal_records: true/false  #Exporting only headers can make it easier to analyze the structure
+* indent_xml true/false #Indentation can introduce undesired spacing, and should only be used for human consumption

 ## License

 Copyright 2009-2014 Imazen LLC